Kurzweil Music Systems: K2xxx synthesizers

 The Kurzweil K2600, released in 1999, improved on the K2500 with the addition of a new effects engine called KDFX and an enhancement to the V.A.S.T. engine called triple-mode.
 KDFX was also offered as an upgrade for the K2500 and later made available as a standalone product in the KSP8.
 KDFX drastically improved the quality of effects over the K2000 and K2500's built-in effects units, and added more flexibility such as using the Kurzweil as a vocoder.
 But the most impressive feature of the K2600 was Kurzweil's 'Triple Strike Piano', which was one of the most realistic-sounding sampled pianos available at the time.
 Patches for the K2500 were completely redesigned to incorporate the KDFX and triple strike capability.
 The K2600 uses different type sound expansion ROMs than the K2500 (although they contain the same samples), and could have a classic keys and General MIDI (GM) sound set added.

 All K2000, K2500, K2600 and their rack mount versions can host one internal SCSI hard disk, using the appropriate factory kit (data cables, power cables, and mechanical adapters).
-The capacity of disks is up to 8GB split into 2GB partitions.
+The capacity of disks is up to 8 GB split into 2 GB partitions.

 The K2661, released in 2004, is basically a full-featured K2600 with a 61-key keyboard, flash memory storage, and a redesigned sound set that includes the expansion sets that had been produced for the K2000, K2500, and K2600.
 The other difference from the K2500 and K2600 is that there is no built-in ribbon controller, although a Kurzweil external ribbon unit can be fitted via a 6P6C telephone-like connector.
-By design, it is not possible to mount an internal hard disk, however external SCSI storage units can be connected to the DB-25 SCSI connector on the rear of the instrument.
+By design, it is not possible to mount an internal hard disk; however, external SCSI storage units can be connected to the DB-25 SCSI connector on the rear of the instrument.

 In 2008, all K26xx series synthesizers were discontinued by Kurzweil Music Systems, although inventory still remained as of August 2008.
 This left the PC3 and PC3X (which have no sampling capability; see below) as Kurzweil's flagship synthesizers at that time.

 In July 2021 Kurzweil announced a new K2700 flagship workstation.
 It was released in late 2021 in a 88-key graded-hammer weighted keyboard version.
 Although marketed as a new product line, the K2700 largely extends the synthesis engine and display and control layout of the Forte and PC-series performance keyboards.
 While it retains backward compatibility with the earlier K-series and PC-series patches, some of those sound different since certain features of the earlier K-series work differently and the effect processor layout is different.